IllustratedMan-code/Image-Factory/README.md

 ImageGoNord seems to be the only alternative (as far as I know). gruvbox-factory used ImageGoNord behind the scenes.
 It's a much more complicated program with web APIs and other such niceties.
 The other main feature it has in terms of images is an average filter.
-I hope to implement something similar soon. `image-factory` is much simpler, but I believe the underlying algorithm is similar as run times .
+I hope to implement something similar soon. `image-factory` is much simpler, but I believe the underlying algorithm is similar as output looks very similar.
+I believe `image-factory` is faster, but I haven't done detailed testing.